unruhe73/python-adventure-game-engine/README.md

 # How to play the game
 When you’re going to start **main.py** the game engine’s going to looks for JSON files into the **games** directory.
 If it finds just one file then the game will start, if it finds more than one game JSON file than you’re going to be asked for what game you want to play.

 The game starts with a room description.
 Your characters has to act in this room.
-He can collect items, can use them with other items, can get more details about them.
+You can collect items, can use them with other items, can get more details about them and so on.

-All the items that can be “used” are shown with bold words.
-You have, at the moment, the following main verbs and words:
+All the items that can be *used* are shown with bold words into the room description.

+At the moment you have the following main verbs and words:

   * catch;
   * close;